iimachines/Maya2glTF/Readme.md

 ## Building

-* No out-of-the-box downloads are available yet, currently you have to build the plugin from sources.
+* Currently out-of-the-box downloads are only provided for Windows x64, the MacOS plugin must be build from sources, using the `cmake` branch.
+The following guide describes how to build the `master` branch on Windows only.
     * *If you want to try the exporter, but you can't build it, give me a sign*

 * Right now this project requires **Microsoft Windows x64 8.1 or higher**
-    * It should be easily ported to OSX and Linux, or older versions of Windows.
+    * It should be easily ported Linux, or older versions of Windows.
-    * Feel free to provide a patch request, e.g. one that uses CMake :)
+    * Feel free to provide a patch request :)

 * I assume you already installed a [GIT client for Windows](https://git-scm.com/downloads)